The GUI¶

 Locations of spectra (if available) can be visualized as a point layer by right-clicking into the map window, and selecting Add Spectral Library > SpectralLibrary #

-Create / Modify profiles with the Field Calculator¶
+Create / Modify profiles with the Field Calculator

-, use string, text or binary format and tick the Ise to store Spectral Profiles box.
+Create a new Spectral Profile field based with Add Field, use string, text or binary format and tick the Ise to store Spectral Profiles box.

-and search for spectralData or spectralMath in the Spectral Libraries tab.
+Open the field calculator and search for spectralData or spectralMath in the Spectral Libraries tab.

 SpectralMath allows you to modify spectral profiles with Python code.

-- To use the SpectralMath function, select a field from which to take the spectral profiles, define an expression and the format.
+To use the SpectralMath function, select a field from which to take the spectral profiles, define an expression and the format.

 Note: The last argument defines the output format.
 It must correspond to the type you assigned when creating the new column.